connect2brain/mtms/README.md

 The root cause for this is unknown.

 **Solution:**
-- **Disable Power-Saving Mode:** Turn off the power-saving features on the Neuronavigation computer.
+- **Wake from power-saving:** If power-saving mode is active, wake up the computer.
-- **Wake from Power-Saving:** If power-saving mode is active, reactivate the computer to resume normal operation.
+- **Turn off the Neuronavigation computer:** Alternatively, the Neuronavigation computer can be turned off.

 ### MATLAB forgets ROS message types

 **Issue:**
-MATLAB may not find previously registered ROS message types, resulting in errors when creating the API object.
+MATLAB may sometimes not find previously registered ROS message types, resulting in errors when creating the API object.
 For example:

 ```matlab